ItzRitvikD10/itzritvikd10.github.io/_posts/2026-04-05-ai-in-healthcare.md

 Author: "Ritvik Diada"
 ---

 When my doctor looks at an X-ray after a long shift, they are fighting natural human fatigue.
 When an AI looks at that same scan, it is processing pixels against a database of millions.
 On paper, the machine wins every time; it is faster, cheaper, and it never needs a coffee break.
-But as I’ve been researching for this blog, I’ve realized that "faster" doesn't always mean "fairer."
-If we aren't careful, we aren't just digitizing medicine—we're digitizing our own human prejudices.
+However, if we aren't careful, we won't m just be digitizing medicine, we'll be digitizing our own human prejudices.

 ### The Speed of Light and Faster Diagnosis